yshshrm/RaahDarshani/README.md

 # RaahDarshani
-### Theme
-Fighting Disabilitiess

 ### Description
 ##### Problem
 People who are visually impaired face no shortage of problems in India.
 Blind people use canes, but the traditional cane can't detect objects higher than the waist.
 ##### Solution
 An IoT based solution to detect the proximity as well as the type of hurdle.
 The person while holding his mobile device records a video.
-We perform real time object detection and use an IR sensor to detect the distance of the object.
-The application according to this input warns the user of the obstacle.
+It detects objects in real time and uses an IR sensor to detect the distance of the object.
+The application, according to this input, warns the user of the obstacle.
 ### Tech Stack
 * nodejs
 * Arduino